-Michigan’s Paid Medical Leave Act takes effect end of March/beginning of April.
+Michigan’s Paid Medical Leave Act takes effect on or about March 22, 2019.
 Here’s what you need to know.

 What Employers Are Covered?